louisgreenhall/MS2/README.md

 1. Contact form:
     1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    2. Try to submit the empty form and verify tha t an error message about the required fields appears
     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.